Configuration

 Logging

 Veracity writes all log events to the process stdout stream.
-Your process or service control system is responsible form writing this information to disk, a database, or otherwise storing the events.
-Some, but not all, events are also written into a logs collection in the MongoDB database, and can be viewed from the administrative UI.
-There are 4 settings that control how the log information is structured.
+Your process or service control system is responsible for writing this information to disk, a database, or otherwise storing the events.
+Some, but not all, events are also written into a logs collection in the MongoDB database and can be viewed from the administrative UI.
+There are four settings that control how the log information is structured.

 Setting Name